-- Foucault Bluff (48°54'N, 125°05'W), the SE extrem-54 ity of Tzartus Island, is a steep point conspicuous from the entrance of Trevor Channel. - Sproat Bay has islets and a shoal rock in its north part.
+- Foucault Bluff (48°54'N, 125°05'W), the SE extremity of Tzartus Island, is a steep point conspicuous from the entrance of Trevor Channel. - Sproat Bay has islets and a shoal rock in its north part.
 Marine farm facilities are in the south part of the bay.
-Anchorage can be obtained in the south part. - Kooh Rock, with a depth of 2.8 m over it, is steep-to and lies about 0.1 mile ESE of the SE islet in Sproat Bay. - Kooh Rock light buoy Y51 (169), east of the rock, is a port hand buoy. - San Jose Islets, on the SE side of the fairway about 1.3 miles NE of Nanat Islet, are low and surrounded by shoal water. - San Jose Islets light (170) is on the west side of the west islet. - Hosie Islands, about 1 mile NE of San Jose Islets, have a drying rocky ledge extending nearly 0.1 mile SW from the largest island.
-A rock with 0.8 m over it lies close-off the north islet. - Numukamis Bay (48°54'N, 125°02'W) has depths too great for anchorage in most places.
+Anchorage can be obtained in the south part. - Kooh Rock, with a depth of 2.8 m over it, is steep-to and lies about 0.1 mile ESE of the SE islet in Sproat Bay. - 57 Kooh Rock light buoy Y51 (169), east of the rock, is a port hand buoy. - San Jose Islets, on the SE side of the fairway about 1.3 miles NE of Nanat Islet, are low and surrounded by shoal water.

+- 59 San Jose Islets light (170) is on the west side of the west islet. - Hosie Islands, about 1 mile NE of San Jose Islets, have a drying rocky ledge extending nearly 0.1 mile SW from the largest island.
+A rock with 0.8 m over it lies close-off the north islet. - Numukamis Bay $(48^{\circ}54'N, 125^{\circ}02'W)$ has depths too great for anchorage in most places.
 Land in the vicinity of the bay rises gradually to mountains with elevations of 300 to 850 m a short distance inland. - Poett Nook, 1 mile east of Nanat Islet, is entered through a straight but narrow channel.
+A drying rock is located at the north end of the entrance channel.
 A drying ledge, at the south end of the entrance channel where it opens into the basin, extends a short distance from the west shore into the channel and basin.
-The basin has good anchorage and shelter for small craft. - Poett Nook Marina & Campground is accessible by logging road (active) from Bamfield and Port Alberni. - 64 Marine farm facilities lie at the head of Poett Nook.
-Sarita Bay, between the east entrance point of 65 Poett Nook and the logging settlement Sarita, is a booming ground.
-A log dump, wharf, and A-frame are visible from the bay.
-The settlement is connected by restricted logging roads to Bamfield and Port Alberni. - Christie Bay lies between Sarita and the SW extremity of Santa Maria Island.
+The basin has good anchorage and shelter for small craft. - 63 Poett Nook Marina & Campground is accessible by logging road (active) from Bamfield and Port Alberni. - Marine farm facilities lie at the head of Poett Nook.

+Sarita Bay, between the east entrance point of Poett Nook and the logging settlement Sarita, is a booming ground.
+A log dump and wharf in ruins are visible from the bay.
+The settlement is connected by restricted logging roads to Bamfield and Port Alberni.

+66 Christie Bay lies between Sarita and the SW extremity of Santa Maria Island.
 An abandoned submarine cable is in Christie Bay.